ubihazard/kf2-dedicated-outbreaks/README.md

 **Update 1:** this guide is still relevant in 2022 as no fix to remedy the situation has been released yet.

 A guide to play any weekly outbreak any time you want.
 This guide will be useful to anyone still playing [Killing Floor 2](https://wiki.killingfloor2.com/index.php?title=Main_Page "Wiki").
-It is still relevant in 2022 as no fix to remedy the situation has been released yet.

 Weekly Outbreaks
 ----------------